 Text supplied by rare book cataloger, Scott Carlisle.

-Armorial bookplate of William Trumbull, Esqr.
+|Armorial bookplate of William Trumbull, Esqr.
 [Franks 29899].

-His books were consigned to auction by the 8th Marquess of Downshire (d.
+The Trumbull books were consigned to auction by the 8th Marquess of Downshire (d.
 2004; obit.).
 The dispersal of the Trumbull books, extracted from Easthampstead estate, near Bracknell, was distributed across six sales, during 1990 and 1991, as follows:

 Bookplate in: John Kersey, Title: The Elements of that Mathematical Art Commonly called Algebra, Expounded in Four Books.
 London, Printed by W. Godbid, for T. Passinger and B. Hurlock, 1673-1674.
 Call number (Ex) QA33 .K4 1674q.
 (Sotheby’s, London, Feb.
 19, 1991, lot 727).